 Living system adapts harmonics of peristaltic wave for cost-efficient optimization of pumping performance.

-Felix K. Bäuerle, Stefan Karpitschka & Karen Alim,
+Felix K. Bäuerle, Stefan Karpitschka, and Karen Alim,

 Controlling transport by vessel dilation: